LazyTuba/completion-tracker/README.md

 The first argument (tag) is the name of the tag to which we are posting.
-The second argument (thing) is an arbitrary value which will be 'held' if the trackType is 'hold'.
+The second argument (thing) is an arbitrary value which will be 'held' if the trackType is 'hold', 'collected' (in array) if trackType is 'coll'.
 The third argument (action) is optional.
 If present, should be a valid trackType.
 It can be used to override the trackType specified for that tag during instantiation.